awsdocs/aws-deep-learning-amis/doc_source/tutorial-base.md

 ## Using the Deep Learning Base AMI<a name="tutorial-base-overview"></a>

 The Base AMI comes with a foundational platform of GPU drivers and acceleration libraries to deploy your own customized deep learning environment\.
 By default the AMI is configured with the NVIDIA CUDA 10\.0 environment\.
-You can also switch between minor versions of CUDA 10\.
+You can also switch between minor versions of CUDA\.
 Refer to the following instructions for how to do this\.

 ## Configuring CUDA Versions<a name="tutorial-base-cuda"></a>